shivamshishodia/springboot-basic-microservice/README.md

 # Basic Spring Boot Microservice

-A basic Spring Boot microservice.
+A basic Spring Boot microservice (This is for basic concepts.
+Codebase is not production ready).
 Please read all the comments properly.
 May start building a boiler-plate on top of this.

 ## Project Details

 - **Specialization** Common exception handler for all controllers `basic.exceptions.CustomResponseExceptionHandler`.

-- **Request Validations** Handled inside beans `basic.models.Users` with `@Valid` at the controller level.
+- **Request Validations** Handled inside beans `basic.models.User` with `@Valid` at the controller level.
 Refer `basic.exceptions.CustomResponseExceptionHandler.handleMethodArgumentNotValid`.
 Dependency required `spring-boot-starter-validation`.

 - **HATEOAS** Allows you to add reference links with the response without hard-coding URIs.
-See `basic.resources.fetchOneUser` response having link to `basic.resources.fetchUsers` method.
+See `basic.resources.UserResourcesImpl.fetchOneUser` response having link to `basic.resources.UserResourcesImpl.fetchUsers` method.
 URIs are picked from the mappings automatically.
 Dependency required `spring-boot-starter-hateoas`.

-- **Internationalization** Refer `basic.resources.internationalized` and `basic.resources.internationalizedContext` and all the `messages` property files.
+- **Internationalization** Refer `basic.resources.InternationalizedResources.internationalized` and `basic.resources.InternationalizedResources.internationalizedContext` and all the `messages` property files.
 Make sure to include `Accept-Language` in request header.

 - **Content Negotiation** While making the call ensure to add `Accept: application/xml` and it will return XML instead of JSON.
 Dependency required `com.fasterxml.jackson.dataformat`.